bmstu-iu9/refal-5-lambda/docs/3-basics.en.md

 It is possible to make two important conclusions from this algorithm.

-Firstly, the primary active subexpression chooses the most left couple of activation brackets which isn’t containing in itself other activation brackets.
+Firstly, the primary active subexpression selects the leftmost pair of activation brackets that does not contain any other activation brackets.
-It follows that Refal – is _applicative language,_ and an order of function computations is accurately defined: from left to right.
+It follows that the Refal – is an _applicative language,_ and an order of function computations is accurately defined: from left to right.
 I.e. if there are several calls of functions in the right part of the sentence, then they will be calculated from left to right, from the most internal to the most external.